kurtcms/pingapi/README.md

 This REST API is containerised with [Docker Compose](https://docs.docker.com/compose/) for a modular and cloud native deployment that fits in any microservice architecture.

-Building upon the [FastAPI](https://fastapi.tiangolo.com/) framework that taps into the lightweight and high-performance [Asynchronous Server Gateway Interface (ASGI)](https://asgi.readthedocs.io/en/latest/), [Starlette](https://www.starlette.io/), and the Python data validation module, [Pydantic](https://pydantic-docs.helpmanual.io/); and with the endpoints secured by [Auth0](https://auth0.com/) based on the  JSON Web Key (JWK) specification ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)); it does the following:
+Building upon the [FastAPI](https://fastapi.tiangolo.com/) framework that taps into the lightweight and high-performance [Asynchronous Server Gateway Interface](https://asgi.readthedocs.io/en/latest/) (ASGI), [Starlette](https://www.starlette.io/), and the Python data validation module, [Pydantic](https://pydantic-docs.helpmanual.io/); and with the endpoints secured by [Auth0](https://auth0.com/) based on the  JSON Web Key (JWK) specification ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)); it does the following:

 1. Validate with Auth0 the JSON Web Token (JWT, [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519)) provided by the client;
-2. Ping the given IP address or hostname with the given number of ICMP datagram in an interval of one datagram per second;
+2. Ping the given IP address or hostname with the given number of ICMP datagram in an interval of one datagram per second; and
 3. Return the round trip time (RTT), jitter and packet loss measured.